abbeymaniak/ACF_Unique_Field_Guard/README.md

 ### Installation

-1. Upload the `acf-unique-field-guard` folder to the `/wp-content/plugins/` directory.
+1. Upload the `unique-field-guard-for-acf` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the ACF custom field under validation tab and activate the checkbox.